Social Listening for Lead Generation: A Tactical Guide for B2B Teams

 What to monitor:

-Reddit is severely underutilized in B2B social listening.
-The platform’s anonymous, community-driven nature means people are far more honest about their actual experiences, challenges, and tool opinions than they are on LinkedIn.
+Reddit is severely underused in B2B social listening.
+Only 18% of B2B teams in our survey use it.
+But the platform’s anonymous, community-driven nature means people are far more honest about their actual experiences, challenges, and tool opinions than they are on LinkedIn.

 Key subreddits for B2B GTM teams: